OpenAperture/workflow_orchestrator/README.md

 ## Messaging / Communication

 The following message(s) may be sent to the WorkflowOrchestrator.
-A Workflow is a CloudOS construct that can be created/retrieved at https://cloudos-manager/workflow.
+A Workflow is a OpenAperture construct that can be created/retrieved at /workflow.

 * Start/Continue a Workflow
 	* Queue:  workflow_orchestration